cbalmaceda/kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
-To learn how to use advanced Excel and apply it to analyze theater campaigns based on their launched dates and funding goals.
+To create two new analyses: outcomes based on goals and outcomes based on launch date.
 ### Purpose
-We analyzed the outcome of different theater campaigns based on their launched dates and funding goals to compare to Fever’s campaign.
+We used the kickstarter data to analyze the outcome of different theater campaigns based on their launched dates and their funding goals to see if there is a correlation.

 ## Analysis and Challenges